roman3017/caravel_mpw8/verilog/rtl/fpga/README.md

 minicom -D /dev/ttyACM0
 ```

-## USB2TTL
+## USB2UART

-Attach another USB2TTL to pins 4,5 and see characters being passed between.
+Attach another USB2UART to the first three pins on TinyFPGA_BX: GND, 1(RX), and 2(TX).
+One should see characters being passed between.

 ```sh
 tinyprog -l